senzing-garage/knowledge-base/HOWTO/setup-senzing-rest-api-development-environment-on-windows.md

 # Setup Senzing REST API development environment on Windows

-This set of instructions show how to use Windows Command Prompt instructions to setup and run a
+This set of instructions shows how to use Windows Command Prompt instructions to setup and run a
 [Senzing API Server](https://github.com/Senzing/senzing-api-server).